Streaming algorithms for groups and semigroups: Preliminaries

 \subsection{Communication complexity}

 Our lower bounds for randomized streaming space complexity will be based on randomized communication complexity.
-We present the necessary background from communication complexity; see \cite{KuNi96} for a detailed introduction.
+In this section, we present the necessary background; see \cite{KuNi96} for a detailed introduction.

 Consider a function $f \colon X \times Y \to \{0,1\}$ for some finite sets $X$ and $Y$.
-A {\em randomized (communication) protocol} $P$ for $f$ consists of two parties called Alice and Bob.
-The input for Alice (resp., Bob) is an element $x \in X$ and a random string $r_a \in R_a$ (resp., $y \in Y$ and a random string $r_b \in R_b$).
-Their goal is to compute $f(x,y)$.
-For this, they communicate in a finite number of rounds, where in each round either Alice sends a bit to Bob or Bob sends a bit to Alice (the protocol determines which of the two communication directions is chosen).
-At the end, Bob outputs a bit $P(x,r_a,y,r_b)$.
-In a {\em one-way protocol}, only Alice sends bit to Bob.
-We assume a probability distribution on the set $R_a$ (resp., $R_b$) of Alice's (resp., Bob's) random choices.
-The protocol $P$ {\em computes} $f$ if for all $(x,y) \in X \times Y$ we have
+A \emph{randomized (communication) protocol} $P$ for $f$ consists of two parties called Alice and Bob.
+The input for Alice is an element $x \in X$ and a random choice $r \in R$.
+Similarly, Bob's input is an element $y \in Y$ and a random choice $s \in S$.
+Here, $R$ and $S$ are finite sets with probability distributions $\iota$ and $\zeta$, respectively.
+The goal of Alice and Bob is to compute $f(x,y)$.
+For this, they communicate in a finite number of rounds, where in each round either Alice sends a bit string to Bob or vice versa.
+The protocol determines which of the two communication directions is chosen.
+At the end, Bob outputs a bit $P(x,r,y,s)$.
+In a \emph{one-way protocol}, there is only one round, where Alice sends a bit string to Bob.
+The protocol $P$ \emph{computes} $f$ if for all $(x,y) \in X \times Y$ we have

-The cost of the protocol is the maximum of the number of transmitted bits, where the maximum is taken over all $(x,r_a,y,r_b) \in X \times R_a \times Y \times R_b$.
-The {\em randomized (one-way) communication complexity} of $f$ is the minimal cost among all (one-way) randomized protocols that compute $f$ (with an arbitrary number of random bits).
-The choice of the constant $1/3$ in \eqref{eq-rcc} is arbitrary in the sense that changing the constant to any $\lambda < 1/2$ only changes the communication complexity by a constant (depending on $\lambda$), see \cite[p.~30]{KuNi96}.
+The cost of the protocol is the maximum number of transmitted bits, where the maximum is taken over all $(x,r,y,s) \in X \times R \times Y \times S$.
+The \emph{randomized (one-way) communication complexity} of $f$ is the minimal cost among all (one-way) randomized protocols that compute $f$.
+Here, the size of the finite sets $R$ and $S$ is not restricted.
+The choice of the constant $1/3$ in \eqref{eq-rcc} is arbitrary in the sense that changing the constant to any $\epsilon < 1/2$ only changes the communication complexity by a constant (depending on $\epsilon$), see \cite[p.~30]{KuNi96}.
+Also note that we only use the private version of randomized communication protocols, where Alice and Bob make private and independent random choices from the sets $R$ and $S$, respectively, and their choices are not known to the other party (in contrast to the public version).